GuacamoleResearch/ft-staging/actions/add-issue-to-project/README.md

 Adds a issue (in the current repository) to a project.

 If the issue is alreaby part of the board nothing is changed.

+Optional can also be used to set field values.

 ## Code